Support for Survivors of Abduction & Kidnapping

 The Need for Support

 In October of 1980, after escaping years of violent abuse, I was kidnapped by my abuser from my Catholic elementary school, which chose not to call police, but to hide the crime instead.† In 2011, when I was ready to seek help as an adult, I faced discrimination, maltreatment, and abuse by social services and law enforcement.
 I found that, because my experience was unique, unstudied, regarded as extreme, regarded as unbelievable, or did not fit any models, there was no support for me, and this nearly cost me my life.
 Today, I am still unable to receive the services I need to survive.

 Abduction and kidnapping are uniquely devastating but common crimes.
 However, there is little support for or awareness of the needs of the survivors of these crimes.
 Professional knowledge about abduction and kidnapping is limited, statutes of limitations for prosecution are unclear and prohibitive, and mishandling by law enforcement is frequent.
 There is no psychological model for the abduction survivor, therapeutic treatment is still experimental, and specialists are rare.
 There is a lack of public services, almost no peer support, and a public unease and unwillingness to approach the real stories and difficulties of survivors of abduction and kidnapping.
 There is an unquestionable lack of recovery support.

-The mission of the Tiffany Moon Foundation for Abduction Recovery is to fund aid for the problems I am facing since coming forward about my own kidnapping, and to support other survivors of abduction and kidnapping by providing otherwise unavailable resources, peer support groups, and public awareness.† By addressing my basic financial needs, supporters allow me to provide unique and needed services to other survivors of these crimes.
+Our mission is to fund aid for the problems I am facing since coming forward about my own kidnapping, and to support other survivors of abduction and kidnapping by providing resources, peer support groups, and public awareness.

 Please help me to survive so that I may help others.† Donations pay for my basic living expenses as I seek justice, treat disability symptoms, and support others.† Please donate today.